-&lt;sup>70A tax lien may be imposed for delinquent taxes owed on real property or due to failure to pay income (or other) taxes points for a second bankruptcy within eight years for those filers in the first cutoff.
+$^{70}$ A tax lien may be imposed for delinquent taxes owed on real property or due to failure to pay income (or other) taxes avoid subsequent refiling for bankruptcy.
+Chapter 7 leads to a reduction of 67 percentage points for a second bankruptcy on or before 2015 for those filers in the first cutoff.
 However, there is a negative but imprecise effect of debt relief on future bankruptcy for debtors with positive disposable incomes in the pooled cutoff.